Spectra of infinite graphs via freeness with amalgamation: Introduction

 \begin{definition}[Universal cover of a graph] Let $\mathcal{G}$ be a finite undirected graph, possibly with half-loops, and fix a root $v_0 \in V(\mathcal{G})$.
-The universal cover of $\mathcal{G}$ is the tree $\mathcal{T}(\mathcal{G})$ constructed as follows: \begin{enumerate}[(1)] \item We place one vertex in $\mathcal{T}(\mathcal{G})$ for every non-backtracking walk in $\mathcal{G}$ starting at $v_0$, including the empty walk, where non-backtracking means that no directed edge $e$ is immediately followed by $\imath(e)$. \item We connect two vertices in $\mathcal{T}(\mathcal{G})$ by an edge if the walk corresponding to one of them can be obtained by appending an edge to the walk corresponding to the other. \end{enumerate} We will say that $\mathcal{G}$ is a \emph{base graph} of $\mathcal{T}(\mathcal{G})$. \end{definition}
+The universal cover of $\mathcal{G}$ is the tree $\mathcal{T}(\mathcal{G})$ constructed as follows: \begin{enumerate}[(1)] \item We place one vertex in $\mathcal{T}(\mathcal{G})$ for every non-backtracking walk in $\mathcal{G}$ starting at $v_0$ (this includes the empty walk). \item We connect two vertices in $\mathcal{T}(\mathcal{G})$ by an edge if the walk corresponding to one of them can be obtained by appending an edge to the walk corresponding to the other. \end{enumerate} \end{definition}

-\begin{example}[Bouquets] Let $k \ge 0$.
-The universal cover of a single vertex with $k$ half-loops is the $k$-regular tree, which is a single vertex for $k=0$, a single edge for $k = 1$, and infinite otherwise.
-The universal cover of a single vertex with $k$ whole-loops is the $2k$-regular tree. \end{example}
+\begin{example}[Bouquets] Let $d \ge 0$.
+The universal cover of a single vertex with $d$ half-loops is the $d$-regular tree, which is a single vertex for $d=0$, a single edge for $d = 1$, and infinite otherwise.
+On the other hand, the universal cover of a single vertex with $k$ whole-loops is the $2d$-regular tree. \end{example}

 One may also define the notion of covering map for graphs (see e.g. \cite{friedman2019relativized}), and one has that any connected cover of $\mathcal{G}$ is covered by $\mathcal{T}(\mathcal{G})$.